Antipodality of spherical designs with odd harmonic indices: Optimality

 In the proof of Proposition~\ref{prop:sph_opt}, we used the natural embedding of $\mathbb{S}^{1}$ into $\mathbb{S}^{d-1}$.
 By \cite[Theorem~1.1]{MR3339051}, a more elaborate embedding of a regular $(2m+1)$-gon into $\mathbb{S}^{d-1}$ can be used to yield a spherical design with harmonic index $2m$.

 Although Proposition~\ref{prop:sph_opt} shows that the inequality $n\leq 2m$ in the assumption of Theorem~\ref{thm:sph_main} cannot be relaxed, it does not assert the existence of a non-antipodal spherical $T_{m}$-design with $n$ points for even $n>2m$.
 We show that Proposition~\ref{prop:sph_opt} cannot be strengthened to include the case where $n$ is even, by proving the non-existence of a non-antipodal $T_2$-design with $6$ points on $\mathbb{S}^1$.
-Note that Proposition~\ref{prop:sph_opt} does imply the existence of a non-antipodal $T_m$-design with $n\geq4m+2$ points as a union of two disjoint $(2m+1)$-gons.
+Note that Proposition~\ref{prop:sph_opt} does imply the existence of a non-antipodal $T_m$-design with $n\geq4m+2$ points as a union of two disjoint $(2m+1)$-gons. \begin{prop} There is no non-antipodal $T_2$-design on $\mathbb{S}^1$ of the cardinality $6$. \end{prop}